JrVerbiest/jrverbiest.github.io/README.md

 ## About

 I am an engineer with demonstrated history of working in research and industry.
 Currently, I am a researcher at [Karel de Grote (KdG) University of Applied Science and Arts](https://www.kdg.be/en), [NxT Media Technology](https://www.kdg.be/en/education/study-programmes-dutch/multimedia-and-communication-technology/multimedia-technology), Campus Hoboken, Antwerp, Belgium.
-My research interests focus mainly on Artificial Intelligence at the Edge, Machine Learning on microcontrollers (TinyML) and IoT.
+My research interests focus mainly on Artificial Intelligence at the Edge, Machine Learning on microcontrollers (TinyML) and Internet of Things (IoT)

 <br>